Vinit2244/Distributed-File-System/README.md

 - LRU caching is used to achieve higher efficiency while dealing with higher times occuring requests to increase response time(latency).
 - Trie data structure is used for more efficient search for accessible paths in the storage servers.
 - A logging mechanism records all TCP communication happening from the NS for transparency and debugging.

+#### <span style="color:cyan"> Storage Server </span>

+- On initializing it first takes the list of accessible paths as command line input from the user.
+- It then finds the list of not accessible paths (basically all the paths in the tree from the root folder except the accessible paths provided), and all the subsequent paths that would be added either through the client or by the SS admin manually will be counted as accessible.
+- Then the SS sends the registration request to the NS with it's ip and port details.
+- After registration it starts two threads to keep listening on two ports of client and nfs registration respectively.
+- In the threads we are accepting connections in a while loop and on each new connection a separate thread is created to serve that request.
+Only a certain number of threads can function concurrently and if all the thread slots are busy any new request will directly be declined.
+- In the request handler thread the SS first checks the type of request received and then serves the request accordingly and sends ACK if the request is processed successfully and sends error code and message if some error occurs while serving the request.
+All the backup related does not send an acknowledgement as backup has to be done asynchronously, so in case the backup request fails due to some reason the NS would not know about that and the data may become inconsistent.

+#### <span style="color:cyan"> Client </span>

+- The client initially gathers user input, determines the type of request, processes it, and provides either the specific output or an error code.
+- For Read, Write, Append, and Info requests, the client obtains the IP address and port number of the designated storage server.
+Subsequently, it interacts with the specified storage server to execute the requested operation.
+- In the case of Copy, Create, Delete, and List requests, the client communicates directly with the naming server to retrieve the desired output.
+- The "MAN" command, exclusive to the client, serves as a comprehensive command providing users with a detailed guide on the input formats for all commands.

 ### <span style="color:pink"> Backup and Redundancy </span>
 - To ensure Backup and Redundancy , the Naming Server has a dedicated thread which checks whether each storage server is backed up and if it is not , it finds two other online servers to back up data.
 Once two servers are selected,it sends a "Copy request" for all the accessible files present in the Storage server and sends a "Paste request" to the two servers selected for backing up data.This ensures each file is backed up properly in the storage servers.
 It also maintains where each storage server is backed up in.